Sachin-0305/EX-NO-2-/README.md

-To write a C program to implement the Playfair Substitution technique.
+To write a Python program to implement the Playfair Substitution technique.

 ## DESCRIPTION: